 Orochimaru is one of the three legendary Sannin along with Jiraiya and Tsunade.
 However, what makes him stand apart from his two former teammates is the fact that while he’s not exactly the most powerful of the three, he’s definitely the most dangerous.

-As a genin, Orochimaru was assigned to team Hiruzen along with the other two future Sannin.
-During this time there weren’t many flags which would hint at the direction his future would take.
+As a genin, Orochimaru was assigned to Team Hiruzen along with the other two future Sannin.
+During this time there weren’t many flags that would hint at the direction his future would take.
 However, this all started to change during the 2nd Shinobi World War.

 At this time, he would suggest things like mercy killing war orphans, which was in sharp contrast to the views his teammates held.
 Once the war was over, and Team Hiruzen was disbanded, Orochimaru went on to join Root under Danzō Shimura where his evil tendencies began to be unveiled.